 Lillian Gish and Mary Pickford had been close friends since childhood and both women play their characters as fierce mother figures.
 I know that the timeline is off but I like to imagine that Lillian Gish’s Rachel is Mary Pickford’s Molly in her later years.
 The personalities and beliefs certainly match.

 Both Sparrows and Hunter celebrate the strength of women and the triumph of maternal love over a harsh world.
 Molly and Rachel both care for children who are not related to them by blood but they protect them with all the ferocity one would expect from a mother.
 Whether facing hungry alligators or vicious men, these are ladies who will not back down.

 Yet in both films, the children are endangered through the naivete of their biological mothers.
 They are saved by characters who are woman enough to stand up to the evil that pursues them, the same evil that utterly fooled their “real” mothers.
 Not everyone has the insight needed to protect the helpless and, as Rachel would say, it’s a hard world for little things.

 These parallels (and I am just scratching the surface) make Sparrows and Hunter ideally suited as a double feature.
 Make yourself a mint julep or some sweet tea and indulge in dark, swampy goodness.

-The Night of the Hunter has been released on DVD and Blu-ray by the Criterion Collection and it can also be streamed from Amazon.
+Availability: The Night of the Hunter has been released on DVD and Blu-ray by the Criterion Collection.